ChiaraCati/FlooData/README.md

 #### [IdroGEO](https://idrogeo.isprambiente.it/app/)
-Data is available for download in different formats: XLS, CSV and JSON.
-The platform also allows downlloading the .csv file congaining descriptions and source of the columns in the datasets. <br>
+*D6* data is available for download in different formats: XLS, CSV and JSON.
+The platform also allows downloading the .csv file containing descriptions and the source of the columns in the datasets. <br>
 *Format* of downloaded data is .csv<br>
 *Provenance*: https://idrogeo.isprambiente.it/app/page/open-data